philmayes/hypercube-viewer/README.md

 # Hypercube-viewer

-Hypercube-viewer is a program that visualizes a hypercube of 3 to 10 dimensions.
+Hypercube-viewer is a program that draws a hypercube of 3 to 10 dimensions.

 ## What is a hypercube?